Traditional

 The bottom-line:

-what's going on isn't the fault of the publishers, it's just a fact of
+what's going on isn't the entire fault of the publishers, it's just a fact of

 doing business and the need to be profitable if you plan on staying in